How Roommates are Assigned

 Rooms are restricted on the basis of gender only.
 We will not house smokers with nonsmokers as indicated on your housing application.
 We do not assign rooms and will not make room changes on the basis of race, religion, national origin, or other such factors.
 We do have specially designed facilities for those with physical disabilities.
-We do not encourage best friends from home, twins, or siblings to live together as roommates.
+We do not encourage best friends from home to live together as roommates.
 Our desire is to have new students broaden their horizons and friendship base.

 Living with a Roommate

 Whenever two or more people share limited living and working spaces, some disagreements or conflicts are inevitable.
 While our student body is homogeneous in many ways, it is very diverse in others.
 Part of student development is learning new things, exploring different options, and weighing the consequences of various actions and responses.

 Here are Seven Sensational Suggestions for getting along with your roommate:

 Where else, but in college, would they expect you to live in a small space with a total stranger and like it???
 Problems often arise when there is a lack of understanding and differences in people are ignored.
 You cannot assume or expect that your roommate will see things as you do or behave as you do.
 Your roommate may not become your best friend, but by following a few tips, you can have a successful year:

 Communicate: Your roommate is not a mind reader and cannot always know what you are thinking or feeling.
 You aren't a mind reader either, so get into the habit of talking things over with each other.
 Whenever you have a serious discussion, remember the important lessons of kindergarten:

 - Use "I" statements